TheFarawayDev/watch/info/anime-list.md

   Yamada-kun And The Seven Witches
   Your Name
 ! ---------------------------------------------
-  Site Wide Series & Movies Total [SWST]: 70
+  Site Wide Series & Movies Total [SWSMT]: 70